Strongly stable ideals and Hilbert polynomials: Strongly stable ideals

 We recall that a strongly stable ideal is a Borel-fixed ideal.
 We now summarize some properties holding in general for Borel-fixed ideals and useful in this context.

-\begin{proposition}[{\cite[Section 2]{GreenGIN}}] Let $I \subset \KK[\xx]$ be a strongly stable ideal. \begin{enumerate}[(i)] \item The regularity of $I$ is equal to the maximal degree of a generator (straightforward using the Eliahou-Kervaire resolution \cite{EliahouKervaire}). \item Let $\mathfrak{m}$ be the irrelevant ideal of $\KK[\xx]$.
-Then, $(I:\mathfrak{m}) = (I : x_0)$, so that the ideal $I$ is saturated if no generator involves the variable $x_0$. \item The variable $x_0$ is a regular element for $I$, i.e. the multiplication by $x_0$ induces the short exact sequence
+\begin{proposition}[{\cite[Section 2]{GreenGIN}}] Let $I \subset \KK[\xx]$ be a strongly stable ideal. \begin{enumerate}[(i)] \item The regularity of $I$ is equal to the maximal degree of a generator. \item Let $\mathfrak{m}$ be the irrelevant ideal of $\KK[\xx]$.
+Then, $(I:\mathfrak{m}) = (I : x_n)$, so that the ideal $I$ is saturated if no generator involves the last variable $x_n$. \item The last variable $x_n$ is a regular element for $I$, i.e.~the multiplication by $x_n$ induces the short exact sequence

 \end{enumerate} \end{proposition}